tawandakasunzuma/giphy-search/README.md

 ## 💡 Usage Guide

 1. 🔎 Type a keyword into the search bar and press **Enter**.
-2. 📑 Scroll to load more GIFs automatically.
+2. ⬇️ Scroll to the bottom and click the **down arrow** button to load more GIFs.
 3. 🖱 Click any GIF to open the full‑screen preview modal.
 4. 💾 Click the **Download** button in the modal to save the GIF locally.
 5. 🌗 Toggle the theme switch in the header to switch between light and dark modes.